Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 - *Integrate* units and test them together in an *integration* test.
 - Often more complicated than a unit test and has more test coverage.
 - A fixture is used to generate an actual result.
-- Assertion statement is used to compare expected result and actual result.
+- Actual result is compared to the expected result, for e.g. using an assertion statement.

 ---